Little Vintage Baking

 Raspberry jam - store bought, good quality jam

 Dark chocolate - Since chocolate is the primary flavor, it's important to choose a good quality chocolate bar instead of chips.
 Chocolate chips are formulated to keep their shape when baking.
-These preservatives can prevent the ganache from being super smooth.
-While it's not a big deal if you're making ganache to fill or coat a cake, for this tart you want a smooth, shiny ganache.
+These preservatives can prevent the ganache from being super smooth and shiny.
 Either bittersweet or semi sweet is fine.
 I like to use Ghirardelli bittersweet chocolate bars.

 Recipe Instructions

-6. Spray a piece of aluminum foil with baking spray.
-Fit the foil to the shape of the tart shell.
+3. Line the tart shell with parchment paper.
 Fill with pie weights.
 Bake for 22 minutes.
 Remove the foil and weights and bake for an additional 5 minutes.

 Baking Tips